 Members of the Committee are drawn from the Board, management and external advisers based on their relevant skills and experience.
-The current members are Mr Paul Clitheroe (Chairman of the Committee), Mr Alastair Davidson and Mr Ron Hodge.
+The current members are Mr Paul Clitheroe (Chairman of the Committee), Mr Alastair Davidson (Head of Funds), Mr Ron Hodge (Managing Director), Mr Alan Kohler (Editor-in-Chief) and Ms Catherine Teo (General Counsel).